CPM Mechanics: Must Reading for Design Professionals

 You have to ask yourself, how did things get so bad?
 With the proliferation of Project Management standards, training, certifications, conferences, literature and discussions …. why are projects not doing better?
 Why do they actually seem to be getting worse?

-Design Professional are not your run-of-the-mill “project management consultants” mentioned in the previous paragraph.
-You are a special breed of experts: who a well-developed understanding of the Owner’s unique bundle of needs, wants, desires, and expectations.
+Design Professional are not the run-of-the-mill “project management consultants” mentioned in the previous paragraph.
+You are a special breed of experts who possess a well-developed understanding of the Owner’s unique bundle of needs, wants, desires, and expectations.
 That is what qualifies you to function as a value-adding Design Professional.

 But this powerful position of influence does not relieve you of continuing education, of learning how to do things better than they have been done.